kensanata/ggg/README.md

 this file when it starts.

 ```
-(setq ;; You need to replace this email addres with your own!
+(setq ;; You need to replace this email address with your own!
       user-mail-address "kensanata@gmail.com"
       ;; You need to replace this key ID with your own key ID!
       mml2015-signers '("7893C0FD")
       ;; This tells Gnus to get email from Gmail via IMAP.
       gnus-select-method
       '(nnimap "gmail"
                ;; It could also be imap.googlemail.com if that's your server.
                (nnimap-address "imap.gmail.com")
                (nnimap-server-port 993)
                (nnimap-stream ssl))
       ;; This tells Gnus to use the Gmail SMTP server.
 This
       ;; automatically leaves a copy in the Gmail Sent folder.
       smtpmail-smtp-server "smtp.gmail.com"
       smtpmail-smtp-service 587
       ;; Tell message mode to use SMTP.
       message-send-mail-function 'smtpmail-send-it
       ;; This is where we store the password.
       nntp-authinfo-file "~/.authinfo.gpg"
       ;; Gmail system labels have the prefix [Gmail], which matches
       ;; the default value of gnus-ignored-newsgroups.
 That's why we
       ;; redefine it.
       gnus-ignored-newsgroups "^to\\.\\|^[0-9. ]+\\( \\|$\\)\\|^[\"]\"[#'()]"
       ;; The agent seems to confuse nnimap, therefore we'll disable it.
       gnus-agent nil
       ;; We don't want local, unencrypted copies of emails we write.
       gnus-message-archive-group nil
       ;; We want to be able to read the emails we wrote.
       mml2015-encrypt-to-self t)

 ;; Attempt to encrypt all the mails we'll be sending.
 (add-hook 'message-setup-hook 'mml-secure-message-encrypt)

 ;; Add two key bindings for your Gmail experience.
 (add-hook 'gnus-summary-mode-hook 'my-gnus-summary-keys)

 (defun my-gnus-summary-keys ()
   (local-set-key "y" 'gmail-archive)
   (local-set-key "$" 'gmail-report-spam))

 (defun gmail-archive ()
   "Archive the current or marked mails.
 This moves them into the All Mail folder."
   (interactive)
   (gnus-summary-move-article nil "nnimap+imap.gmail.com:[Gmail]/All Mail"))

 (defun gmail-report-spam ()
   "Report the current or marked mails as spam.
 This moves them into the Spam folder."
   (interactive)
   (gnus-summary-move-article nil "nnimap+imap.gmail.com:[Gmail]/Spam"))